 Baboons, raccoons & midges: First time camping at Augrabies Falls National Park

 Camping is thrilling.
 You should definitely try it out, they said.
-So what better way to experience first-hand camper life than at Augrabies Falls National Park in Upington.
+So what better way to get first-hand camper experience than at Augrabies Falls National Park in Upington?

 Let’s be honest.
 Camping is not for everyone.
 We all have our preferred travel experience yet there’s nothing wrong with getting out of your comfort zone and roughening it up a bit, right?

 During my primary school years, I joined a club called Land Service where one would go live in a tent ever so often.
 It fazed out when I got older but till today, I have lasting memories.